BDNYC/sedkit/source/_build/html/_sources/spectrum.rst.txt

     normed_spec = spec.norm_to_spec(spec2)  # spec normalized to spec2
     combined_spec = spec + spec2            # New combined spectrum

-Any :ref:`Spectrum` may also be fit by a :ref:`ModelGrid` object to find the best fit model or spectrum.
-The ``best_fit_model`` method performs a simple goodness of fit test and returns the model with the best fit.
-The ``mcmc_fit` method performs a MCMC fit to the grid and returns the best fit parameters with uncertainties.
-The details of any fit are stored as a dictionary in the ``best_fit`` attribute.
+Any :py:class:`~spectrum.Spectrum` may also be fit by a :py:class:`~modelgrid.ModelGrid` object to find the best fit model or spectrum.
+The :py:meth:`~spectrum.Spectrum.best_fit_model` method performs a simple goodness of fit test and returns the model with the best fit.
+The :py:meth:`~spectrum.Spectrum.mcmc_fit` method performs a MCMC fit to the grid and returns the best fit parameters with uncertainties.
+The details of any fit are stored as a dictionary in the :py:attr:`~spectrum.Spectrum.best_fit` attribute.

 .. code:: python